Skip to content

 US Treasuries

-• Fiscal deficits may increase if tariff receipts are curtailed or judged illegal.
-Additionally, reduced foreign ownership of US Treasuries, as part of a de-dollarization trend, increases dependence on price-sensitive purchasers.
-We currently prefer the less interest-rate-sensitive portion of the US Treasury curve.
+• Resilient growth and a stable unemployment rate may hinder monetary policy easing, which could maintain upward pressure on longer-term yields.
+Fiscal deficits may increase if tariff receipts are reduced or judged illegal.
+Additionally, reduced foreign ownership, as part of a de-dollarization trend, increases dependence on price-sensitive purchasers.

 US Treasuries